 1-2-1 Private Training with your dog

-The one to one dog training session’s are designed to give you the skills to teach your dog to perform basic behaviours on a cue.
-A common problem is we start to repeat cue words and eventually our signal for sit becomes “Sit Sit Sit”.
+The one-to-one dog training sessions are designed to give you the skills to teach your dog to perform basic behaviours on a cue.
+A common problem is we start to repeat cue words, and eventually, our signal for sit becomes “Sit Sit Sit”.

 Foundation 1-2-1 training sessions.

-Without training often unwanted reactions such as jumping up, chasing, nipping, pulling on the lead can begin.
+These dog training sessions build the foundations or can be for more advanced training.
+Without training, unwanted reactions such as jumping up, chasing, nipping, and pulling on the lead can begin.

-Has a better opportunity to understand the environment and be empowered to make good choices throughout their life.
+A well-trained dog with all the foundation training in place.
+Has a better opportunity to understand the environment and be empowered to make good choices throughout life.

 Building on the Foundations of Basic Dog Training.